Markets

 With all these crosswinds, it’s no wonder that Nvidia has struggled to generate sustained momentum so far in 2026.

-The Street’s View
+The Street’s view

-Wall Street analysts, for their part, mostly believe that Nvidia will be able to convince investors that these apparent cross-currents are actually a wind at its back.
+Wall Street analysts, for their part, mostly believe that Nvidia will be able to convince investors that these apparent crosscurrents are actually a wind at its back.

 Analysts are looking for adjusted earnings per share of $1.53 on sales of a little more than $65.9 billion in Q4.

-“Advanced wafer supply, CoWoS, and DRAM allocation have become points of constraint for server builds, but we believe NVDA has largely set its supply for Grace Blackwell and has better positioning vs. peers to work around bottlenecks further ensuring NVDA continues to hold its dominant share position through 2026,” writes Wedbush analyst Dan Ives.
+“Advanced wafer supply, CoWoS, and DRAM allocation have become points of constraint for server builds, but we believe NVDA has largely set its supply for Grace Blackwell and has better positioning vs. peers to work around bottlenecks further ensuring NVDA continues to hold its dominant share position through 2026,” wrote Wedbush Securities analyst Dan Ives.

 However, some margin pressure may be in the offing as Nvidia deploys new generations of its GPUs.
 And, in the coming quarters, it may be difficult to distinguish whether any headwinds to profitability are functions of the Vera Rubin ramp, higher input prices, or some mix of the two.

 He also thinks the company will aim to reassure investors that its inference capabilities are robust, countering concerns that custom chips will pose an escalating threat to its dominant market position.
 To this end, near the end of Q4, Nvidia reached a licensing deal (effectively an acquisition) of AI inference specialist Groq.
-Sur writes:
+Sur wrote:

 “A broader, more overarching theme that we think has weighed on the stock is the perception of share loss relative to AI ASICs/XPUs, as the aggregate mix of AI workloads rapidly shifts more towards inference (where specialized/custom silicon can be especially beneficial) and away from training (where NVDA is the undisputed leader).”

-Continuing, the JPMorgan analyst notes:
+Continuing, the JPMorgan analyst added:

 “On this front, we expect management to emphasize significant gen-on-gen gains in inference performance (as demonstrated by recent third-party benchmarking), and at least lift the veil slightly on products currently in the pipeline that leverage Groq IP for specialized, low-latency inference at scale.”